 Located in Durham, North Carolina, not far from Lulu’s offices, the Durham Literacy Center thrives.
 The organization is the only community-based group entirely focused on adult literacy.
 The DLC empowers adults with the skills they need to succeed.
+They truly are leaders in literacy for our community.

 Annually, the Durham community hosts a breakfast to recognize the contributions of the Literacy Center.
 Community leaders, tutors, students, and other supporters of the Literacy Center gather together to share a meal and our appreciation of the Literacy Center.
 As a sponsor for the Center, Lulu was happy to be able to attend the 2017 Durham Literacy Center’s Leaders in Literacy Breakfast.